ardatan/graphql-tools/website/docs/stitch-combining-schemas.md

 Whether you're [merging types](/docs/stitch-type-merging), using [schema extensions](/docs/stitch-schema-extensions), or simply combining schemas, any errors returned by a subschema will flow through the stitching process and report at their mapped output positions.
 It's fairly seamless to provide quality errors from a stitched schema by following some basic guidelines:

 1. **Report errors!** Having a subschema return `null` without an error for missing or failed records is a poor development experience to begin with.
 This omission will compound should an unexpected value produce a misleading failure in gateway stitching.
-Reporting [proper GraphQL errors](https://spec.graphql.org/June2018/#sec-Errors) will contexualize failures in subschemas, and by extension, within the stitched schema.
+Reporting [proper GraphQL errors](https://spec.graphql.org/June2018/#sec-Errors) will contextualize failures in subschemas, and by extension, within the stitched schema.

 2. **Map errors to array positions**.
 When returning arrays of records (a common pattern while [batch loading](/docs/stitch-type-merging#batching)), make sure to return errors for specific array positions rather than erroring out the entire array.
 For example, an array should be resolved as: